CramBL/moss_decoder/README.md

 ### Troubleshooting
 if you get `ERROR: Could not find a version that satisfies the requirement ...` make sure to add `.whl` when performing step 3 above.

-if you don't see the expected message at step 4, try running the installation command in step 3 with `--upgrade` and/or `--no-cache-dir`.
+if you don't see the expected message at step 4, try running the installation command in step 3 with any or all of these options `--upgrade --no-cache-dir --force-reinstall`.